angular-ui/bootstrap/src/datepicker/docs/readme.md

  * `init-date`
  	:
- 	The initial date view when no model value is not specified.
+ 	The initial date view when no model value is specified.

  * `min-mode`
    _(Defaults: 'day')_ :